 What To Do, If Not Visit The Rann Utsav?

-In one sentence… plan your own itinerary!
+In one sentence… plan your itinerary!
 Particularly if you’re alone, and are more or less interested in exploring the natural landscapes of Gujarat, over a crowded can-be-experienced-anywhere-in-the-world sort of fair.

 A better alternative to the White Rann around the Dhordo Rann Utsav is the offbeat location of ‘Ekal Ka Rann’ located around 100 kilometres east of Bhuj (almost the same distance as Bhuj-Dhordo).
 I would particularly recommend Ekal Ka Rann to those who are looking for something more romantic, due to its isolated location.